danpalmer/danpalmer.me/posts/2020-05-18-boardgame-design.md

 - **Clear documentation**
   Documentation that has been _designed_ is far better than documentation that has just been written.
-The [Django documentation](django) is a world-class example from the web development world, and the [GOV.UK](govuk) website has many examples of well structured, accessible documentation designed to be usable by almost anyone.
+The [Django documentation][django] is a world-class example from the web development world, and the [GOV.UK][govuk] website has many examples of well structured, accessible documentation designed to be usable by almost anyone.